TomatenKuchenDEV/docs/docs/afk.md

 You can use the parameter `{afk}` in [Autoupdate](./autoupdate) messages to display a list of the currently AFK users.

-## Settings

-### AFK role
+## AFK role

-You can select an AFK role which will be given to users marked as AFK.
+You can select an AFK role in the server settings which will be given to users marked as AFK.